Navigating compliance in a call center environment is no easy task, especially when it comes to outbound sales or lead generation.

 At its most basic level, call center compliance means adhering to laws and regulations that control how call centers interact with customers.

-At the federal level, the TCPA, together with the FCC’s implementing regulations and the Federal Trade Commission’s (FTC) Telemarketing Sales Rule (TSR), are some of the applicable rules that are key to compliance.
+At the federal level, the TCPA, together with the FCC’s implementing regulations and the Federal Trade Commission’s (FTC) Telemarketing Sales Rule (TSR), are some of the rules that are key to your compliance journey.

-At the state level, the Oklahoma Telemarketing Sales Act (OTSA), Florida Telemarketing Sales Act (FTSA), and Maryland’s Stop the Spam Calls Act, are some of the core rules for call centers calling residents from those states.
+At the state level, the Texas Mini-TCPA, Oklahoma Telemarketing Sales Act (OTSA), Florida Telemarketing Sales Act (FTSA), and Maryland’s Stop the Spam Calls Act are some of the core rules for businesses calling residents in those states.

 Why Does Call Center Compliance Matter?